zcabeto/StretchProj/README.md

 - ./run.sh

 ### CLOSEUP TODO
-- 21/08 - SQLI on = send via cookies, redo login text shown,
+- 21/08 - hash password only, fix sanitiser for steps
-- 22/08 - fix sanitiser
+- 22/08 - shorten descriptions
 - 23-24/08 - XSS completion to do damage, write up for XSS attack